 Another essential is fresh fruit, some lovely apricots or whatever is in season.

 The classic brunch sweets, right?
-There are countless vegan pancake recipes online, or you can simply get this mixture from Vantastic Foods* and make the perfect pancake stash in 10 minutes with maple syrup and fresh fruit.
+There are countless vegan pancake recipes online, or you can simply get this mixture from Vantastic Foods* and make the perfect pancake stash in 10 minutes with maple syrup, coconut yoghurt and fresh fruit.

 Many people love a glass of prosecco or juice with their brunch buffet.
 Luckily many of these products are labeled vegan these days, so we’re good.